 Pronouns are the words campers and staff may use in place of their proper names.
 Examples include “she/her” or “he/him” or gender-neutral pronouns, such as “they/them”.
 Some people use specific pronouns, any pronouns, or none at all.

 Why do we share pronouns?

-Including pronouns is a first step toward respecting people’s identity and creating a more welcoming space for everyone in our community.
+Including pronouns is a first step toward respecting people’s identities and creating a more welcoming space for everyone in our community.
 Sharing pronouns on name cookies and in conversations allows campers and staff to self-identify instead of making assumptions about people’s identities and the pronouns they use.

 What if I get someone’s pronoun wrong?